Product added to your enquiry

 The main playground standard, AS 4685, is over 100 pages and covers a huge range of compliance topics.
 This guide covers the general aspects of impact area and free space requirements from the standard.
 Due to varying circumstances, there may be a few variations to the rules that are discussed.
 If in doubt, be free to contact the knowledgeable consultants at adventure+.

-It is critical to understand the concepts regarding impact area and free space to prevent difficulties in the construction of the a play space.
+It is critical to understand the concepts regarding impact area and free space to prevent difficulties in the construction of a play space.
 If there is inadequate space around equipment, it will likely have to be relocated, or landscape elements around it modified, which is obviously both costly and a waste of time.

 The red line (below) indicates the minimum impact area as per AS 4685:2021, which is the area that a user could fall into if they were to fall from the equipment.

-It must be free of all obstacles and have an impact attenuating surface like mulch or rubber.
+It must be free of all obstacles and have an impact-attenuating surface like mulch or rubber.

 The size of the impact area varies according to the height a user could fall from.
 This height is called the ‘free height of fall’.